yuxinhou32-ux/voice-schedule/README.md

 The root cause was a **race between rendering and sync**: sync is asynchronous and only started after 1.5 s, while the view had already painted from local data the instant the page opened.
 A fresh device has an empty container, so it painted blank.
 Each open/close cut sync off at a different point, so each open showed a different half-finished state.

-Fixed: sync now starts at 150 ms with a 20 s throttle; while sync is in flight the UI says "正在从云端同步…" instead of "今天还没有日程"; the view redraws unconditionally when sync completes; events are de-duplicated by id on startup; and static assets are versioned so a new HTML can never load alongside a stale JS.
+Fixed: sync now starts at 150 ms with a 20 s throttle; while sync is in flight the UI says "正在从云端同步…(Syncing from the cloud…)" instead of "今天还没有日程(No schedule for today)"; the view redraws unconditionally when sync completes; events are de-duplicated by id on startup; and static assets are versioned so a new HTML can never load alongside a stale JS.

 ### 3. Multiple copies in one day, events rendered as thin slivers, dots appearing in month view